suryastef/docker/dockerfiles/gcloud-sdk/README.md

 Start the container, it will prompt gcloud authentication

 ```
-docker run -ti -e TERM gcloud-sdk:buster-slim
+docker run -ti -e TERM -h gcloud-sdk --name gcloud-sdk suryastef/gcloud-sdk:buster-slim
 ```

+Note:

-Note: The ```-e TERM``` command will pass current host environment into the container
+- The `-e TERM` command will pass current host environment into the container
+- The `-h gcloud-sdk` command will set container hostname to gcloud-sdk
+- The `--name gcloud-sdk` command will set container name to gcloud-sdk

 ## Note